dewgong64/ThemeCafe/docs/themecreation/general/colors.md

 # Changing Colors

-After opening the bflyt file of what you want to change the material's colors
+After opening the bflyt file of what you want to change

 - Open the Materials folder
 - Select the Material you want to change the color of